TabSTAR: A Tabular Foundation Model for Tabular Data with Text Fields: Training

 \subsection{Finetuning}

 We finetune downstream tasks using LoRA's implementation of the \textit{peft} package\footnote{https://github.com/huggingface/peft}.
 We use a rank of $r=32$, set $\alpha=2r=64$ and $dropout=0.1$.
 We employ the same scheduler as in the pretraining phase, with the only difference being that we set $lr=0.001$, and increase the patience parameter for early stopping to 5.
 We apply a train-test split of 90\%-10\% and sample a validation set of 10\%.
 As opposed to the pretraining, all batches are drawn from the same dataset.
 Therefore, we observe no effect from changing the mini-batch size when keeping the global batch size fixed to 128.
-We tune 1,597,440 out of TabSTAR's 47,263,874 parameters (3.4\%).
+We tune 1,597,440 out of TabSTAR's 47,263,874 parameters (3.4\%), spanning all blocks of the architecture.
+The frozen layers of the text encoder do not receive LoRA adapters.

 Finetuning hyperparameters are selected by pretraining TabSTAR over 256 datasets and performing grid-search over a held-out set of 25 downstream tasks disjoint from the 50 datasets in the benchmark evaluated in \S\appref{sec:exp:benchmark}.
 The search space is presented in Table~\ref{tab:lora_hyperparam_grid}, and we observe that average performance is relatively robust across this space.
 An interesting observation is that decreasing the number of parameters by setting $r=16$ mildly hurts performance, but it has upsides on memory and latency aspects, allowing a future trade-off exploration.
 As a final note, we argue that providing a strong default configuration for TFMs is crucial for evaluating them, but for real-world applications, it is still recommendable to find the best hyperparameters tailored to the downstream task.